 This book is intended for readers who are professionally involved in military legal advice at sea, and is one that should be kept on the bookshelf, ready to be used in case of need.
 Systematic, accurate and userfriendly, Commander Fink’s book is an outstanding legal study – from a practitioner’s point of view – of the complex and multi-faceted realities of contemporary maritime interception operations (MIOs) conducted to restore or maintain international peace and security.

-Matteo Tondini, Legal adviser and researcher, Member, International Institute of Humanitarian Law, Sanremo, Italy, book review of Maritime Interception and the Law of Naval Operations, from The Journal of International Maritime Law (2018) 24 JIML, published by Lawtext Publishing Limited, see http://www.lawtext.com/lawtextweb/default.jsp?PageID=2
+- Matteo Tondini, Legal adviser and researcher, Member, International Institute of Humanitarian Law, Sanremo, Italy, book review from The Journal of International Maritime Law (2018) 24 JIML, published by Lawtext Publishing Limited, see http://www.lawtext.com/lawtextweb/default.jsp?PageID=2